amikavousi/app-maker/README.md

 # AppMaker
-With AppMaker You can create the Apps or Modules you want for your Laravel Application.
+AppMaker is a Laravel package that allows you to create custom apps or modules for your Laravel application.

 ## Installation
 Open your Terminal in your project dir and run: